Willie169/Android-Non-Root/README.md

 --vnc :0 \
 -cdrom ~/debian-12.7.0-amd64-netinst.iso
 ```
+Adjust `hostfwd` as needed.
 Change the `debian_amd64.qcow2` to the real file name.
 Change the `debian-12.7.0-amd64-netinst.iso` to the real ISO path. `20G` indicates 20GB disk image.
 You can adjust the size as needed.
 Change the numerical value after `--vnc :` to the port you want to use.\
 Make it executable:
 ```
 chmod +x install-qemu.sh